-We've already covered Medicare Eligibility rules in a previous article, but we never talked at length about Medicare enrollment.
+Enrolling in Medicare Part AWe've already covered Medicare Eligibility rules in a previous article, but we never talked at length about Medicare enrollment.
 Essentially, Medicare is broken down into three sections or parts.
 Medicare Part A is for hospital insurance, but it also helps pay for skilled nursing facilities, hospice care, and home health care.

 Medicare EligibilityTaxpayers become eligible for Medicare starting on the first day of the month they turn 65.
 For example, if Bertha was born on September 15, 1955, then she is eligible for Medicare benefits starting on September 1, 2020.
 Citizens already receiving Social Security benefits will be automatically enrolled in Medicare Part A and Part B. The enrollment period is a six-month timeline that starts three months prior to an individual's 65th birthday.
-Therefore, going back to our example, if Bertha was born on September 15, 1951, then she will be mailed an enrollment package on June 1, 2016, three months prior to the month in which she turns 65.
+Therefore, going back to our example, if Bertha was born on September 15, 1955, then she will be mailed an enrollment package on June 1, 2020, three months prior to the month in which she turns 65.
 Her enrollment period would conclude at the end of November 2020.
 If someone is not receiving Social Security benefits, they should call the Social Security Administration at 1-800-772-1213 three months prior to their 65th birthday.
 Individuals can also visit a local Social Security office for more personal assistance with an enrollment question.

 Part A CoverageMedicare Part A is hospital insurance.
 If one person in the household paid into the Medicare system while working, then neither person in a household would have to pay premiums to receive this insurance coverage.
 This means most people in the United States do not have to pay a monthly premium to enjoy the benefits of Medicare Part A. This insurance provides coverage for the cost of inpatient care in hospitals, including critical access hospitals, and skilled nursing facilities (not custodial or long-term care).
 Part A also helps cover hospice care, and some other forms of home health care.

 Part A PremiumsIf an individual or their spouse worked for at least 40 quarters in Medicare covered employment, then it is very likely they will not have to pay any Medicare Part A premiums.
-For those not meeting this requirement, the 2015 and 2016 premiums are listed below:
+For those not meeting this requirement, the 2019 and 2020 premiums are listed below:

 Deductible and CoinsuranceMedicare Part A is hospital insurance that also pays for skilled nursing facilities and some forms of home health care.
 Medicare breaks down their deductible or coinsurance payments based on a "benefits period."

-DeductiblesThe Medicare Part A deductible for each benefits period is $1,260 in 2015 and $1,288 in 2016.
-This means that each time a hospital stay is required, a deductible of $1,288 will apply.
+DeductiblesThe Medicare Part A deductible for each benefits period is $1,364 in 2019 and $1,408 in 2020.
+This means that each time a hospital stay is required, a deductible of $1,408 will apply.
 The deductible is the only out-of-pocket expense during the first 60 days of any benefits period.

 Coinsurance PaymentsIf a benefits period lasts longer than 60 days, then a coinsurance payment is required.
-For in-patient hospital stays, the coinsurance amounts in 2015 and 2016 are as follows:
+For in-patient hospital stays, the coinsurance amounts in 2019 and 2020 are as follows: